DanArmstrong124/simon/README.md

 ### Existing Features
 - Simon Game:
-- - This is the main aspect to the project, it is the feature that allows the user to play the game of Simon by clicking a start button.
+    - This is the main aspect to the project, it is the feature that allows the user to play the game of Simon by clicking a start button.

 - Difficulties:
-- - This is a feature that allows a user to change the difficulty to meet their needs or skill sets, and can be changed based on if they think they can do better.
+    - This is a feature that allows a user to change the difficulty to meet their needs or skill sets, and can be changed based on if they think they can do better.

 - High Score:
-- - This is a feature that is at the top of the screen, and will change once the user has beaten the previous score they have achieved in their web session.
+    - This is a feature that is at the top of the screen, and will change once the user has beaten the previous score they have achieved in their web session.

 - High Score Info Button:
-- - This little button sits nicely next to the High Score Text and just gives a breif overview on how they have gained their high score and what they are on now.
+    - This little button sits nicely next to the High Score Text and just gives a breif overview on how they have gained their high score and what they are on now.

 - Mute Button:
-- - This is a feature that allows the user to turn off the sound if they are getting sick of it etc.
+    - This is a feature that allows the user to turn off the sound if they are getting sick of it etc.

 - Feedback Button:
-- - More for personal development, this allows the user to go to my website and leave me feedback.
+    - More for personal development, this allows the user to go to my website and leave me feedback.

 - Instructions:
-- - This is a feature that contains written instructions on how to play, as well as a video showing the user what the game looks like when played correctly.
+    - This is a feature that contains written instructions on how to play, as well as a video showing the user what the game looks like when played correctly.

 - Credits:
-- - Ths is a feature that gives credit to the developer(me), and to the website of which I collated my Royalty Free Sounds.
+    - This is a feature that gives credit to the developer(me), and to the website of which I collated my Royalty Free Sounds.

 - DanCodes Logo:
-- - This is a small feature for my company allowing the user to check out what else I have made etc.
+    - This is a small feature for my company allowing the user to check out what else I have made etc.

 - Android Button:
-- - This is a test feature and may be removed, it allows the user to go through a link to install the website in app format (Only on Android).
+    - This is a test feature and may be removed, it allows the user to go through a link to install the website in app format (Only on Android).

 - Idle Warning:
-- - This is a feature that send the user an alert if the game is running but nothing has been clicked within 30 seconds.
+    - This is a feature that send the user an alert if the game is running but nothing has been clicked within 30 seconds.

 ### Features Left to Implement
 - Jasmine Testing